Tribulus Review: Does Tribulus Work?

 And of course, there were the stories of the Bulgarian weight lifters who were apparently trouncing their competition, all thanks to tribulus and of course, Tribestan.

-Is tribulus really all that effective at boosting test levels?
+But is this supplement really all that effective at boosting test levels?
 What do the most recent scientific studies say about this?

 Despite the Bulgarian studies, I was unable to find any positive evidence in published Western journals.
 That’s not surprising really, since old “Eastern Bloc” data is notoriously unreliable.